sahilsk/sahilsk.github.io/_posts/articles/2014-09-27-rubyonrails-app-on-docker-part-ii-containerize-app.md

 - Base Dockerfile

 	It'll contain latest version of ruby and rails installed.
-	Sjince ruby 1.9.x EOL is near.
+	Since ruby 1.9.x EOL is near.
 The newer 2.1.x version is comparatively fast, and bug free.
-	So, we'll use ruby 2.1.2.
-We'll use rbenv to install.
+	So, we'll use ruby 2.1.2 and we'll get it installed by rbenv.
 It'll also help us to update ruby version without re-building docker image again. __how?__